Establish, implement and communicate the program in your Trail Town.

 - Chapter Leadership Handbook (see page 29)

-The Buckeye Trail Association offers a Trail Town program, as well.
-The following Ohio locations are official Buckeye Trail Association Trail Towns that are also on the North Country National Scenic Trail, which shares trail route with the Buckeye Trail through most of Ohio.
-They are listed west to east: Napoleon, Defiance, Piqua, Troy, Dayton, Yellow Springs, Xenia, Loveland, Milford, Shawnee, Deersville, and Zoar.
+The Buckeye Trail Association (BTA) offers a Trail Town program, as well.
+The following Ohio locations are official BTA Trail Towns that are also on the North Country National Scenic Trail, which shares trail route with the Buckeye Trail through most of Ohio.
+They are listed west to east: Napoleon, Defiance, Delphos, St. Marys, Fort Loramie, Piqua, Troy, Dayton*, Yellow Springs, Xenia, Spring Valley, Loveland, Milford, Shawnee, Deersville, and Zoar*.

 Header photo by Thomas Lane